From Corfu Town to Kassiopi, here’s what to expect from every beach area on the island of Corfu.

 San Stefanos (NW)

-San Stefanos NW (also known as Agios Stefanos, but the Italian version is often used to differentiate it from the other Agios Stefanos on the NE coast) is in the NW corner of the island and has an incredible beach – wide sands flanked by pale cliffs.
+San Stefanos NW (also known as Agios Stefanos Avliotes) is in the NW corner of the island and has an incredible beach, with wide sands flanked by pale cliffs.

-But the resort itself is flat, on a gentle slope, and feels a bit more spacious than other resorts along the northwest coast.
-It stretches back for a few blocks, and here’s plenty of room on the beach for everyone.
+The resort itself is flat, on a gentle slope, and it feels a bit more spacious than other resorts along the northwest coast.
+It stretches back for a few blocks, and there’s plenty of room on the beach for everyone.

 Transfer time: 1 hour from Corfu Airport.